Share your fruit with the community.

-To grow and sustain Toronto’s fruit harvest, we ask Tree Registrants to become a member and contribute just $30/year to cover the costs of the harvest and support the expansion of our program.
-Your support of $30/year allows you to request unlimited picks, and you’ll also receive discounts at our local business partners.
+To grow and sustain Toronto’s fruit harvest, we ask Tree Registrants to become a member and contribute just $40/year to cover the costs of the harvest and support the expansion of our program.
+Your support of $40/year allows you to request unlimited picks, and you’ll also receive discounts at our local business partners.
 We’ll also clean your yard of fallen fruit.
 Membership expires on January 1st every year.

-We operate in the downtown core, south of Eglinton, east of Jane, west of Victoria Park and north of the waterfront.
+We operate in the downtown core, south of Eglinton, east of Jane, west of Victoria Park, and north of the waterfront.
 We are operating in Etobicoke (Royal York, The Gardiner and Dundas) and Scarborough (Birchmount, St. Clair East, to the Bluffs).

 By sharing your bounty with NFFTT, you make an impact directly in your community.
 Your yard becomes a hotbed for community connection, bringing people from all walks to life together to enjoy the bounty. ⅓ of the fruit from your tree is donated directly to a social service agency in your neighbourhood.
 Together these agencies feed over 4,000 people and incorporate your fruit into meals for their clients.